 It helps with the relationship, too, Andy added.
-They feel listened to and this can even impact positively the quality of their feedback.
+They feel listened to, and this can even impact the quality of their feedback positively.

-“That’s a really good distinction – how does the customer want to be involved?”
+“That’s an excellent distinction – how does the customer want to be involved?”
 Jenn added.
-“What medium do they want to use and what’s the timing and really being conscious of that?”
+“What medium do they want to use, and what’s the timing and being conscious of that?”

-It’s certainly a big win when a customer notices a new feature and mentions that the previous feature was a challenge for them.
+It’s certainly a big win when a customer notices a new feature and mentions that the last feature was a challenge for them.

-Once that feedback comes back, make sure it’s shared internally to the right people.
+Once that feedback comes back, make sure it’s shared internally with the right people.
 “That’s when you get that energy going,” Andy said.

 Of course, we all have our own biases.
 That also applies to product development.
 The closer we are to the product, the harder it can be to spot some problems and perspectives.

-Especially when starting a new company or a new product this can come into play.
-“You want that to be the answer, but you have to bring it back to reality a little bit,” Andy said.
+This can come into play especially when starting a new company or a new product.
+“You want that to be the answer, but you have to bring it back to reality,” Andy said.
 “You have to check yourself.”

-It’s helpful to have diversity on the team to and get different ideas and perspectives.
+It’s helpful to have diversity on the team and get different ideas and perspectives.

 Read next: Hiring for multicultural research

 Look at the numbers.
-If changes lead to worse business metrics, that’s not a good way to grow the business, Jenn added.
+If changes lead to worse business metrics, that’s not an excellent way to grow the business, Jenn added.

-Andy added that it’s important to be truthful with the data you are getting.
-“It’s so easy to just dismiss it,” he said.
+Andy added that it’s essential to be truthful with the data you are getting.
+“It’s so easy just to dismiss it,” he said.
 “And it’s so easy to twist data to twist your narrative.”